Chultos/encrypTed/README.md

 I am not very knowledgeable in ciphers but i think this is a pretty robust one.
-I worked on this for about a day (~8hrs) in total counting the thinking part.
+I worked on this for about a day (~8hrs) in total counting the thinking part and looking up Python syntax.